okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/apps/index.md

 #### Authentication Schemes

-Applications that are configured with the `BASIC_AUTH`, `BROWSER_PLUGIN`, or `SECURE_PASSWORD_STORE` have credentials vaulted by Okta and can be configured with the following schemes:
+Applications that are configured with `BASIC_AUTH`, `BROWSER_PLUGIN`, or `SECURE_PASSWORD_STORE` have credentials vaulted by Okta and can be configured with the following schemes:

 | Scheme                       | Description                                                               | Shared UserName | Shared Password | App UserName     | App Password            |
 | ---------------------------- | ------------------------------------------------------------------------- | --------------- | --------------- | ---------------- | ----------------------- |